 • Email from the IRS requesting your personal information.
 Why?
 The IRS doesn’t initiate contact with taxpayers by email so such a communication is likely to be fake.

 Q: How can I protect myself?

 A: The best way to protect yourself is to file your taxes early.
-Beyond that, “i's very difficult to protect yourself from this type of identity theft because there are no safeguards in place where they need to be, within the IRS,” said Raul Vargas, a fraud operations manager at IDentity Theft 911.
+Beyond that, it's very difficult to protect yourself from this type of identity theft because there are no safeguards in place where they need to be, within the IRS.

 Reduce your risk immediately by following these five basic best practices to safeguarding your personal information from identity thieves.
 To learn more about how to protect your tax information at home, online and when searching for a tax preparer or accountant, follow these additional tax tips here.

 Q: I think I may be a victim of tax-related identity theft.
 What should I do?

 A: Your first step should be to contact one of your providers—your bank, credit union, insurance company, or membership organization—to see if you receive identity management services from CyberScout.
 Resolving tax-related identity theft is a complicated process.
 It makes a difference to have a knowledgeable, expert source on your side.